microbit-foundation/dev-docs/hardware/1-3-revision.md

 ### Temperature Sensing

-The nRF51 application processor has an on board core temperature sensor.
+The nRF51 application processor has an on-board core temperature sensor.
 This is exposed via the standard runtime software, and provides an estimate of ambient temperature.

 | item          | details